 From a cost perspective, just this week I have arranged £1m of cover for a couple in their late 20s for less than £70 per month.
 They may have to pay £8400 in premiums over 10 years, but in the event of death their family will receive £1m.

 Don’t put off reviewing your protection.
 Most people insure their home, cars, pets and holidays, but how would you pay for any of these without your income?

 I recently met with a client who was releasing money from a pension, but during our discussions it emerged that he had a critical illness policy on which they had not claimed when he had a heart attack two years prior.
 An application was made and the full £250,000 was paid out (meaning he did not yet need to touch his pension).

-Protection can provide peace of mind at the most difficult of times, so if it’s time to review your arrangements please contact me on 01768 222030 or email email@example.comFind out more about our Financial Planning & Wealth Management servcies
+If you'd like to review your arrangements, please contact Justin Rourke on 01768 222030 or email firstname.lastname@example.org.Find out more about our Financial Planning services

 If you like this article and would like to subscribe to INSPIRED, our FREE monthly newsletter, then please click SUBSCRIBE.Subscribe